 Probiotics are being used in the prevention and treatment of many gastrointestinal infections, so it is strongly believed that they might be useful for the treatment of H. pylori infection[20].
-Researches about the use of probiotics for this purpose are divided, usually, into treatment with and without association with antibiotics, and the data available in literature are still controversial[96].
-Zagari et al[97] showed that probiotic supplementation did not improve either the efficacy or the tolerability of the treatment, regardless of the species of microorganism used.
-On the other hand, some studies suggest that probiotics help in the restoration of the intestinal microbiota disturbed by antibiotics, leading to a decrease in side effects and, consequently, increased adherence to treatment, corroborating for successful therapy[98].
-However, no effect have been observed in treatment with probiotics alone against H. pylori infection.
+Research about the use of probiotics for this purpose are typically divided into treatments with and without antibiotics, and data available in the literature are still controversial[96].
+Zagari et al[97] showed that probiotic supplementation did not improve either the efficacy or tolerability of the treatment, regardless of the species of microorganism used.
+On the other hand, some studies suggest that probiotics help in the restoration of the intestinal microbiota disturbed by antibiotics, leading to a decrease in side effects and, consequently, increased adherence to treatment, corroborating successful therapy[98].
+However, no effect has been observed against H. pylori infection using treatment with probiotics alone.
 Other studies claim that the use of probiotics in combination with antimicrobial therapy has a potentiating effect by increasing eradication rates; however, the relationship with adverse effects is still uncertain[99].
 The beneficial effects of probiotics on this infection may be associated with immunological and non-immunological mechanisms, such as substance production, gastric mucosal strengthening, and regulation of immune function[100].
-As seen, the role of probiotics in this infection eradication is not well established and consolidated, and the use of different species of microorganisms, doses and research methods contribute to such uncertainties.
+As seen, the role of probiotics in this infection eradication is not well-established and consolidated, and the use of different species of microorganisms, doses and research methods contribute to such uncertainties.

 Vaccines

-The development of vaccines is a promising alternative that aims the prophylaxis and/or the treatment of the infection (Table 2)[101].
+The development of vaccines is a promising alternative that targets the prophylaxis and/or the treatment of the infection (Table 2)[101].
 Recently, studies have focused on the development of reverse vaccines with the help of bioinformatics, and five antigenic epitopes have been prioritized as potential vaccine candidates: babA, sabA, fecA, vacA and omp16[20].
-However, their development has been a major challenge in H. pylori field, since many studies have not been successful in experimental models.
-In contrast, in China, a randomized phase 3 study with children has been conducted, being efficacious and safe in providing oral vaccine with recombinant B urease against H. pylori[102].
-However a more accurate evaluation of its long-term effect is required.
+However, their development has been a major challenge in the H. pylori field, since many studies have not been successful in experimental models.
+In contrast, a randomized phase 3 study with children has been conducted in China, which was efficacious and safe in providing oral vaccines with recombinant B urease against H. pylori[102].
+However, a more accurate evaluation of its long-term effect is required.
 In another study by Wang et al[103], intramuscular administration was compared with oral administration of the multi-epitope vaccine, evidencing a better protection rate by oral administration.
-The development of nanovaccines is being explored as well, and presents a nice potential to become an excellent alternative in triggering an effective immunological response against H. pylori infection[90,104].
+The development of nanovaccines is also being explored, and presents a nice potential to become an excellent alternative in triggering an effective immunological response against H. pylori infection[90,104].

 CONCLUSION

-Although the knowledge about the different H. pylori infection characteristics have been expanded since its discovery, much still needs to be done for a broader understanding on its underlying mechanisms.
+Although the knowledge about the different H. pylori infection characteristics have been expanded since its discovery, much still needs to be done for a broader understanding of its underlying mechanisms.
 Furthermore, the new diagnostic methods should be better explored in order to reduce health expenditure and to provide less invasive diagnostic alternatives to patients.
-Finally, the H. pylori growing resistance to antimicrobial therapy alerts to the necessity of development of satisfactory strategies for bacterial eradication as well as vaccines implementation aiming the reduction of infection prevalence.
+Finally, the growing resistance of H. pylori to antimicrobial therapy alerts to the necessity of developing satisfactory strategies for bacterial eradication, as well as vaccine implementation aimed at reducing infection prevalence.

 REFERENCES